By Laura Blumenfeld, Washington Post Writer

 "'Tis hard living with so many people.
 Sometimes we wake up in despair.

-a weary old soul.
-"The nightmares of so many people turn our bed upside
+like a weary old soul.
+"The nightmares of so many people turn our bed

 The spirit woman falls asleep.
 A few moments later, when Jay wakes up,